-While research in the West gives high scores to brown rice for its bran and fiber content, Ayurveda recommends the long-grained, fragrant basmati rice.
+While research in the West gives high scores to brown rice for its bran and fiber content, ayurveda recommends the long-grained, fragrant basmati rice.
 That's because basmati rice is easy on the digestive system.
-Also, it is saatvic or pure, and balances the physiology.
-According to The Council of Maharishi Ayurveda Physicians, Basmati rice builds body tissue and is very high on praana or vital life energy.explains .
+Also, it is sattvic, or pure, and balances the physiology.
+According to The Council of Maharishi Ayurveda Physicians, basmati rice builds body tissue and is very high in prana, or vital life energy.

 The Council goes on to enumerate more benefits of rice:

 - Rice contributes the sweet taste to your daily diet — and ayurveda recommends getting six basic tastes on your plate at every meal: sweet, sour, salty, bitter, pungent and astringent.

 - Rice balances Vata and Pitta doshas.
 Kapha types, however, should avoid eating rice too often, and they should dry-roast it before cooking to reduce the heaviness.